Adarsh-Liju/ObsidianNotes/BlockChain Unit 2.md

 ### Popular Hash Functions

-1. Message Direct
+1. Message Direct (MD)
-2. Secure Hash Algorithm
+2. Secure Hash Algorithm (SHA)
+3. RIPEMD ( RACE Integrity Primitives Evaluation Message Digest)
+4. WhirlPool

+### Examples of hash Functions

+- MD5
+	- Produces a 128 bit hash
+- SHA 1
+	- Produces a 160 bit hash
+- SHA 256
+	- Produces a 256 bit hash , currently used by BitCoin
+- Keccak - 256
+	- Produces a 256-bit hash and is currently used by Ethereum